compsys-progtools/fall2025/syllabus/badges.md

 If you miss class, the experience report should be at least attempted/drafted (though you may not get feedback/confirmation) before the next class that you attend.
 This is strict, not as punishment, but to ensure that you are able to participate in the next class that you attend.
 Skipping the experience report for a missed class, may result in needing to do an experience report for the next class you attend to make up what you were not able to complete due to the missing class activities.

-If you miss multiple classes, create a catch-up plan to get back on track by contacting instructor.
+If you miss multiple classes, create a catch-up plan to get back on track by contacting instructor either with an issue or email.

 (badges:deadlines:rp)=
 ### Review and Practice Badges